zhouziyue233/DQN-simulation/README.md

 #### **2. Extended Simulation**

-After runnning the basic DQN simulation, the experiment will extend to 3 or 4 firms with symmetric or asymmetric model parameters, in the same algorithmic architecture and training workflow, to check the robustness in more complex market conditions.
+After running the basic 2-firm DQN simulation, the experiment will extend to 3-firm and 4-firm scenarios, in the same algorithmic architecture and streamlined training workflow, to check the robustness in more complex market conditions.

 - 3 firms with symmetric parameters
     | Parameter | Value |